Farama-Foundation/stable-retro/docs/getting_started.md

 Using ["Proximal Policy Optimization"](https://arxiv.org/abs/1707.06347) by Schulman et al., you can train an agent to play many of the games, though it takes awhile and is much faster with a GPU.

-This example requires installing [OpenAI Baselines](https://github.com/openai/baselines).
+This example requires installing [Stable Baselines](https://github.com/DLR-RM/stable-baselines3).
 Once installed, you can run it:

 ```shell
 python3 -m retro.examples.ppo --game Airstriker-Genesis